nulab/hydralibs/docs/index.md

 # Introduction

-Hydralibs is a suite of library to help you writing your application faster with less boilerplate using react
+Hydralibs is a suite of libraries for writing a web application with less boilerplate using react

-hydra-dispatch for example is a library aimed to simplify how we update the state
+At first let's look at hydra-dispatch

 If you are familiar with redux then you are familiar with its dispatch function hydra-dispatch add the capability of dispatching function